 We now construct a proper-good curve $C$ for $G$ that contains the vertices of $S$.
 Let $y_0$ be a point in the interior of the edge $v_1v_2$.
 Let $G_1':=G_{i_1}$ and, for each $j\in\{2,\ldots,k\}$, let $G_j'$ be the near-triangulation whose outer face is bounded by the cycle $D_j$ described in the previous paragraph, and whose inner faces are faces of $G$.
 Graphs $G_j'$ are illustrated in \cref{canonical}(f) by having their interiors shaded.
 Observe that $G'_1,\ldots,G'_k$ have pairwise disjoint interiors.
-By \cref{dumb_lemma}, there is a simple open curve $I_j$:$(0,1)\to\interior(G'_{j})$ with endpoints $y_{j-1}$ and $y_j$ that is proper with respect to $G'_{j}$, for each $j\in\{1,\ldots,k\}$.
-Since $G'_1,\ldots,G'_k$ have pairwise disjoint interiors, and since the union of the closures of $\interior(G'_1)\ldots,\interior(G'_k)$ has a path for its week dual, the open curve obtained by taking the union of the closures of $I_1,\ldots,I_k$ is simple and it is proper with respect to $G$.
-Finally, let $I_{k+1}$ be a simple open curve with endpoints $y_0$ and $y_k=v_n$ whose interior is contained in the outer face of $G$, as illustrated in \cref{canonical}(f).
-Then the simple closed curve $C$ obtained from the union of the closure of open curves $I_1,\ldots,I_{k+1}$ is a proper-good curve for $G$ that contains $S$.
+By \cref{dumb_lemma}, there is a simple curve $I_j$:$[0,1]\to\interior(G'_{j})$ with endpoints $y_{j-1}$ and $y_j$ that is proper with respect to $G'_{j}$, for each $j\in\{1,\ldots,k\}$.
+Since $G'_1,\ldots,G'_k$ have pairwise disjoint interiors, the curve obtained by taking the union of $I_1,\ldots,I_k$ is simple and it is proper with respect to $G$.
+We complete this curve into a cycle by connecting $y_k$ to $y_0$ through the outer face of $G$.
 By \cref{equivalence}, $S$ is a free set of size $k$.

-To complete the proof we use Dilworth's Theorem, which guarantees that the poset $(V(G),\prec)$ contains a chain of size at least $\sqrt{2n}$ or an antichain of size at least $\sqrt{n/2}$.
-In either case we obtain a free set of size at least $\sqrt{n/2}$. \end{proof}
+To complete the proof, we use Dilworth's Theorem, which guarantees that the poset $(V(G),\prec)$ contains a chain of size at least $\sqrt{2n}$ or an antichain of size at least $\sqrt{n/2}$.
+In either case, we obtain a free set of size at least $\sqrt{n/2}$. \end{proof}

 The following generalization of \cref{root_n}, observed by \citet{dujmovic:utility}, has an almost identical proof, except that one considers the induced poset $(X,\prec)$ rather than $(V(G),\prec)$:

 \begin{thm} For every planar graph $G$ and every $X\subseteq V(G)$, $X$ contains a free set of size at least $\Omega(\sqrt{|X|})$. \end{thm}